Krupesh-123/Empathy-assessment-for-job-interviews/README.md

 Eyet4empathy_questionnaire.ipynb - This notebook explores the Eyet4empathy_questionnaire dataset.

 eyedata.ipynb - This notebook explores the Eye dataset and uses ML algorithms to perform prediction.

+You can start running the cells of python notebook files after uploading the input files as mentioned above in your google drive.